NethermindEth/el-node-spec/docs/docs/packaging/reference.md

 :::tip

-In this example, flag-x is present in the .env (`X_VALUE` var) and the reference file but without a default value.
-In this case, if the user doesn’t have a value using the flag (for a Middleware setup wizard), the .env value will be used.
+In this example, `flag-x` is present in the `.env` (`X_VALUE` var) and the reference file but without a default value.
+In this case, if the user doesn’t provide a value using the flag (for a Middleware setup wizard), the `.env` value will be used.

 :::